ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Establishing a Transport-Capable HTTP/3 Connection {#establishing}

-In order to indicate support for WebTransport, both the client and the server MUST send a SETTINGS_ENABLE_WEBTRANSPORT value set to "1" in their SETTINGS frame.
-The SETTINGS_ENABLE_WEBTRANSPORT parameter value SHALL be either "0" or "1", with "0" being the default; an endpoint that receives a value other than "0" or "1" MUST close the connection with the H3_SETTINGS_ERROR error code.
+In order to indicate support for WebTransport, both the client and the server MUST send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS value greater than "0" in their SETTINGS frame.
+The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.

 The client MUST NOT send a WebTransport request until it has received the setting indicating WebTransport support from the server.
-Similarly, the server MUST NOT process any incoming WebTransport requests until the client settings have been received, as the client may be using a version of WebTransport extension that is different from the one used by the server.
+Similarly, the server MUST NOT process any incoming WebTransport requests until the client settings have been received, as the client may be using a version of the WebTransport extension that is different from the one used by the server.

-In addition to the setting above, the server MUST send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter indicating the maximum number of concurrent sessions it is willing to receive.
-The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter is "0", meaning that the server is not willing to receive any WebTransport sessions.

 Because WebTransport over HTTP/3 requires support for HTTP/3 datagrams and the Capsule Protocol, both the client and the server MUST indicate support for